When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 - A study by the Federal Reserve showed that 50% of Americans couldn’t come up with $400 in case of an emergency.

 - 78 % of people are going through life living paycheck to paycheck.

-The nuts and bolts of personal finance are incredibly simple.
+The nuts and bolts of personal finance are straightforward.

 - Spend less

-- Cut costs on the majors: housing, transporation, etc
+- Cut costs on the majors: housing, transportation, etc

 - Identify some daily habits that reduce monthly expenses